Inviting Youth Tellers to the

 Story Crossroads Festival

-Story Crossroads invites K-12 students from local public, private and home schools to apply to tell stories for the Story Crossroads Festival on May 15, 2019 with 33 youth spots available.
+Story Crossroads invites K-12 students from local public, private and home schools to apply to tell stories for the Story Crossroads Festival on May 13, 2020 (as deadline passed for May 15, 2019) with 33 youth spots available.
 Due by April 1st each year.

 Download this pdf or see information below: